eigenfoo/cryptics/docs/datasheet.md

 ### Will this dataset be updated (e.g., to correct labeling errors, add new rows, delete rows)?

-Yes.
-There is no set schedule for releases of new versions of the data.
-Updates will most likely entail:

-- adding new rows from new blog posts
-- correcting parsing errors (described above), either by overwriting the row or deleting it entirely
+Yes, the dataset is updated daily: every day at 2am UTC, new blog posts are scraped, parsed and published.

+There are also ad-hoc updates which are not published on a set schedule.
+These updates may entail corrections to parsing errors (either by overwriting the row or deleting it entirely), the inclusion of new blogs or other sources of clues, or other ad-hoc modifications to the data.

 ### Will older versions of this dataset continue to be supported/hosted/maintained?

 No. Unfortunately, I currently have neither the time nor inclination to support, host or maintain previous versions of the dataset.
-I am open to changing my mind: please [reach out](mailto:george[&#230;]eigenfoo.xyz) if you suspect you can convince me otherwise.

 ### If others want to extend/augment/build on/contribute to this dataset, is there a mechanism for them to do so?